frelon/suse-elemental/docs/configuration-directory.md

 ##### set_conf_d

-`set_conf_d` is a shell function that can be called through the `configure-network.sh` script to automatically set configuration snippets in the NetworkManager's `conf.d` directory.
-As arguments, the function accepts either multiple files or a single directory.
+You can call the `set_conf_d`  shell function to apply configuration snippets into NetworkManager's `conf.d` directory.
+It accepts either multiple files or a single directory as arguments.

 *`configure-network.sh` example:*